RocketCommunicationsInc/astro-components/src/components/rux-icon/README.md

 ##### **4.1**

-- Added support for external icon libraries viat the `library` property
+- Added support for external icon libraries via the `library` property
 - Replaced the DOM manipulation library for loading icons in favor of an HTML5 template TODO: add support for template outside of WebComponents when browser’s support shadowDOM piercing
 - Removed status indicators
 - Added a default libaray via template method